 Are you something of a bon viveur?
 If you enjoy all the good things in life that Provence has to offer (we’re talking fine wine, excellent cheese, lavender fields, sunflowers, long summers and fragrant cypress trees), Johnny Depp’s French village could be for you.
-But you’ll need $55 million to make the hilltop village your own.
+But you’ll have needed $63 million to make the hilltop village your own, which may explain why it never sold.

-The Hollywood actor is reportedly set to relist the estate after putting it on the market in 2015 and 2016 at various prices from $27 million to $63 million, without making a sale.
+The Hollywood actor, who is making headlines for other reasons currently, reportedly relisted the estate for $55 million last year after putting it on the market in 2015 and 2016 at various prices, from $27 million to $63 million, without making a sale.

 He reportedly spent around $10 million renovating the village buildings, sensitively restoring the stone and wood-beamed structures, during his 14-year relationship with French-actress and singer Vanessa Paradis.
 The couple enjoyed the estate together until their separation, and Johnny then looked to sell.